Targeting Interventions in Networks: Proofs

-Note that, for all $l$ the $\alpha_l$ defined by (\ref{eq:alpha_def}) are well-defined (by Assumption \ref{as:spectral_radius}) and strictly positive.
-This has two implications.
+Note that, for all $\ell$, $\alpha_\ell$ are well-defined (by Assumption 1) and strictly positive (by genericity of $\bm{G}$).
+This has two implications.\footnote{Note that if Assumption 3 does not hold (that is, $w<0$ and $\sum_\ell \underline{\hat{b}}_\ell^2\leq C$) then the optimal solution is $x^*_\ell=-1$ for all $\ell$.
+This is what we ruled out with Assumption \ref{Ass3}, before Theorem 1.}

-First, if $\altunderline{\bm{b}}^*$ solves (IT-SVD-REL), then the constraint in that problem binds.
-For otherwise, without violating the constraint in (IT-SVD-REL), we can slightly increase or decrease any $\altunderline{b}_l^2$.
-Either the increase or the decrease is guaranteed to increase the corresponding $[\altunderline{b}_l+1]^2$ (since the $\alpha_l$ are all strictly positive).
+First, at the optimal solution $\bm{x}^*$ the resource constraint problem must bind.
+To see this, note that Assumption 3 says that either $w>0$, or $w<0$ and $\sum_\ell \underline{\hat{b}}_\ell^2>C$.
+Suppose that at the optimal solution the constraint does not bind.
+Then, without violating the constraint, we can slightly increase or decrease any $x_\ell$.
+If $w>0$ (resp. $w<0$) the increase or the decrease is guaranteed to increase (resp. decrease) the corresponding $(x_\ell+1)^2$ (since the $\alpha_\ell$ are all strictly positive).